 - ICSID, multi-billion dollar, arbitration arising out of state nationalisation of the largest bank in a country in the Middle East

-Iain teaches investment arbitration on the MA course at King’s College, London.
+Iain taught investment arbitration on the MA course at King’s College, London for 5 years.

 Iain assisted Andrew Hochhauser QC acting for the late Michael Jackson in his dispute with Martin Bashir over the contents of a now notorious TV interview conducted by Bashir.
 He was also involved in Jordan Grand Prix v Vodafone, a high profile Formula 1 dispute involving a raft of team principals and sponsors.
 Since then, Iain has continued to act for and against various well known sports and media figures and organisations, including the actor Neil Morrissey, footballer Colin Kazim Richards, Super Aguri F1 team, Ascot Racecourse, Queens Park Rangers FC and interests related to Eddie Jordon.

 He is also regularly instructed by the British Phonographic Institute (BPI) which represents the UK recording industry and has acted in their recent waves of s.97A applications against internet service providers.

 Iain is a member of the British Association of Sport and Law (“BASL”).
 He is the author of The Games of the XXX Olympiad in London – The Ad-Hoc Arbitrations (July 2013, Sport and Law Journal), analysing the CAS arbitrations at the London 2012 Olympics.